Nipunab/module-federation-search-functionality/hmf-books/README.md

-# Humana Module Federation Template
+#  Module Federation Template

-This repository holds the skeleton templates for building HMF compliant VueJS applications.
+This repository holds the skeleton templates for building MF compliant VueJS applications.
 For a full list of examples, please reference [the official examples](https://github.com/module-federation/module-federation-examples).

 ## Getting Started